nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 ## API, Customer Driven Interfaces, and User Experience

-The `GatewaySettings` API is a CRD that is a part of the `gateway.nginx.org` Group.
+The `NginxProxy` API is a CRD that is a part of the `gateway.nginx.org` Group.
 It will be referenced in the `parametersRef` field of a GatewayClass.
 It will live at the cluster scope.

 This is a dynamic configuration that can be changed by a user at any time, and NGF will propagate those changes to NGINX.
 This is something we need to clearly document in our public documentation about this feature, so that users know that all Gateways under the Class can be updated by these settings.

-For example, a `GatewaySettings` named `gw-settings` would be referenced as follows:
+For example, an `NginxProxy` named `proxy-settings` would be referenced as follows:

 ```yaml
 kind: GatewayClass